SophieDeBenedetto/elixir_linter/README.md

 * configure to run from command line
 * understand how to package for inclusion in a larger project (maybe punt until done with next part)

 ...

 * Use credo to lint repo and capture output
 * delete repo from tmp

+## Bugz!

+* Looks like `#fetch_path` fires, then `#lint_repo` before the repo is fully cloned down.
+Maybe need to use message sending inside `Store.store_filepath`.
+Send server pid in to `Store.store_filepath` so that Store can `send` message with filepath to Server, triggering server to Lint repo?
+OR have top-level supervisor maintain all those pids and pass them down?
+ACTUALLY -- refactor to use Tasks that are synchronous.

 ## Installation